 Never use cotton buds in the ear cleaning process because they can go too far in the ear canal and cause a lot of damage.

-Procedure to clean a dog’s ears:
+Recommended procedure to clean a dog’s ears:

 - Put your dog in a comfortable position, lift the ear, and look well inside the ear.

 - Check your dog’s ear for discharge, redness, and a bad smell.
 A small amount of wax present in the dog’s ear is healthy.
-However, if the wax is present in large quantities and there are pus and odor, it is a sign of infection.
+However, if the wax is present in large quantities and there is pus and odor, it is a sign of infection.

 - Use a dog-specific ear cleaner in the ear canal and be sure not to insert it too far.